 5 Reasons to Integrate Tech in Your STEM Program

-Since the widespread adoption of the internet nearly 25 years ago, the world of technology has exploded, filling nearly every sector of our lives with new devices and expansive possibilities.
+Since the widespread adoption of the internet, the world of technology has exploded, filling nearly every sector of our lives with new devices and expansive possibilities.
 Personal computers, cell phones and tablets used to be rarities, mostly reserved for businesspeople and the richest of rich folks, but today that is no longer a reality.
-Globally, the number of connected devices per person has grown from 0.08 in 2003 to 3.47 in 2015 — current estimates expect that number to jump to over 6 connected devices per person by 2020.
+Globally, the number of connected devices per person grew from 0.08 in 2003 to 3.47 in 2015.

 Why Incorporate Technology?